PercivalZhang/StorageTank/README.md

   - strong and convenient search based on metadata

 ### Side Chain Node
+> A sidechain is a separate blockchain that is attached to
-side chain forked from EOS to support data storage and exchange scenario
+> its parent blockchain(source chain or main chain) using a two-way peg. side chain forked from EOS to support data storage and exchange scenario
   - much more cheap resource fee
   - customized block explorer